RussellArvin/VeriShield/README.md

 4. **Threat Analysis** - Verified misinformation is assessed for risk
    - Evaluates potential reach and impact
    - Assigns threat levels from 'Low' to 'Critical'
+   - Examines images for manipulation using deepfake detection

 5. **Response Generation** - AI creates appropriate responses
    - Tailors responses based on threat level and content
    - Provides quick-response templates and detailed response options

 All data is stored in Supabase and displayed in the Next.js web application.

+### Deepfake Detection

+VERISHIELD integrates advanced deep learning for detecting manipulated media content.
+Our system:

+1. **Automatically extracts images** from source URLs of verified misinformation
+2. **Analyzes each image** for potential manipulation using a state-of-the-art deepfake detection model
+3. **Stores detection results** alongside the threat data for a comprehensive analysis

+For our deepfake detection capabilities, we leverage [prithivMLmods/Deep-Fake-Detector-Model](https://huggingface.co/prithivMLmods/Deep-Fake-Detector-Model) from Hugging Face.
+This model:

+- Is trained on diverse datasets of real and manipulated images
+- Provides confidence scores for classification decisions
+- Has been optimized for both accuracy and performance in a serverless environment
+- Is deployed as a SageMaker endpoint through AWS infrastructure

+The model is integrated into our serverless architecture using AWS SageMaker, with an API Gateway and Lambda proxy to ensure secure, scalable access from our processing pipeline.

 ### Lambda Function Pipeline